Open-Source-Compliance/Sharing-creates-value/Container-License-Compliance/flows-annotations.md

 Are you shipping your DockerFile (for instance, by pushing to GitHub, or supplying to end users via any other method such as email, ftp etc.)?

-Ensure your DockerFile containers a license.
+Ensure your DockerFile contains a license.

 If you imported or copied any of your Dockerfile from elsewhere (see (1)), ensure that your (re)license is compatible with all such artifacts.